juliema/label_reconciliations/README.md

 - One issue with these categories is that in some cases it is unclear which category the label data should be added to.
 For example, often it is unclear if data should go in the locality or the habitat field, if a label says ‘middle of a field’, is that locality or habitat information?
 Since we don’t legislate how expeditions are setup to capture information, we cannot solve this issue for our providers  Our approach does not move information between categories.
 Ultimately it will be up to the next level of reconciliation interpretations done by providers to determine if the data are misplaced.

 ### Summary of Free - Text Reconciliation process:
-    `exact match = perfect match between the transcripts `normalized = removed white spaces and punctuation and then the transcripts matched `partial ratio match =
-    `token set ratio match = one transcript is a subset of another `no match = nothing matched between the transcripts.
+    exact match = perfect match between the transcripts normalized exact match = removed white spaces and punctuation and then the transcripts matched partial ratio match = parts of words in one transcript are found in anohter (e.g., 'rd' and 'road) token set ratio match = the words of one transcript are a subset of another no match = nothing matched between the transcripts.
 This could be because they were completely different or because two were blank whereas only one had a response.